Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

 ## Change HPE PDU User Passwords

+Change the password of any existing user account using the HPE PDU web interface.

+### Procedure

 1. Connect to the HPE PDU Web Interface (See [Connect to HPE PDU Web Interface](#connect-to-hpe-pdu-web-interface)) and log in as `admin`.
 1. Use the **"admin"** menu (top right corner) to navigate to **"User Accounts"**.
 1. Click on the **"Edit"** icon (pencil) next to the user.